lowjustin/ensign-pre-assessment/README.md

 9. The user access token will expire 1 hour after logging in, and you will be returned to the **Home** page to login or register again

 #### Technical decisions and assumptions
+- uses *axios* to facilitate XHR requests and transformation
+- uses *date-fns* to simplify date formatting
+- uses *react-router-dom* to facilitate client-side routing
 - shared state across the application (e.g. Cart, User, and Products) is handled by Jotai, while component-level state is handled by React's built-in `useState` hook
 - Products, Users, and Orders are stored in the database for persistence, and ease of managing the multiple user nature
 - the Cart is stored in `localStorage` for simplicity and persistence (e.g. when restarting web browser), although this will present the same cart across different user accounts if logged in on the same web browser